What causes the US government spending to increase?

 What are the Economic Costs of our Decisions?

 As a nation, we must have a mature conversation about entitlements.
 Unfortunately, it is much easier to look at the small picture than the larger one.
 America is a very generous country.
 When someone is hungry we want to feed them.
 When someone is without health care we want to provide it.
 I am not advocating against these expenditures, but I do believe it is important for all of us to understand the economic costs and benefits of each of our decisions.
 It is far more compelling to see the microeconomic impact than it is to consider the long-term consequences.
 For example, advocates of a minimum wage see those helped and not those who may lose or not secure a job.
-Taxes deprive the tax payer of the use of the money – money that could be used to purchase items and provide jobs for the manufacturers of those items and the store employees that sell them.
+Taxes deprive the tax payer of the use of the money – money that could be used to purchase items and provide jobs for the manufacturers and retailers of those items.
 Corporations may choose to delay, or worse, move an investment to another country if the tax rate is too high.
 Too often we accept government handouts without considering the consequences.

 Any government spending must be financed by taxing the public, borrowing money, or selling its assets.
 The US government's preferred strategy has been borrowing money.
 Is the cost of providing an entitlement now worth the interest we pay for years to come?
 Taxes also redistribute income.
 Did you know that your FICA tax will pay for my retirement?!
 Thank you!